sonmaximum/ruby-dedupe-exercise/README.md

 ## Explanation:

 The goal of this exercise was to write a script in ruby to identify potential duplicates in a CSV file.
+Upon running the script, information is printed back to the terminal.

 My first solution makes use of the fact that both phone numbers and email addresses should be unique to a user, and it's somewhat unlikely that a user would make a typo in both fields.
 So it checks for uniqueness in these two columns, sequentially.